tatianegercina/FinTech/01-Lesson-Plans/18-Blockchain/2/Activities/02-Stu_Cryptography_Use_Cases/README.md

 ## Instructions

-Create groups up to three people, and research, define and discuss the following terms.
-Write down your definitions and conclusion to share with the class.:
+With groups up to three people in size, research and discuss the following:

-* Cryptography
+* What is Cryptography?

-* Digital Signature
+* What is a Digital Signature?

-* Encryption
+* What is Encryption?

-* PGP
+* What is PGP (Pretty Good Privacy)?

-Now, think about how you may have used cryptography in your life.
+Talk with your partners about how you may have used cryptography in your life.

-* What types of services were these for?
+* Why types of services use cryptography?

 * Would you trust these services without the use of cryptography?

+Write down your answers to the above questions and be prepared to share them with the class.

 ---
 © 2019 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.